Desjonqu/aSDMs/README.md

 ## Ha folder

-The Ha folder contains the core of the aSDMs code divided in 6 folders that we describe below.
+The Ha folder contains the core of the aSDMs code divided in 6 folders (1 for data and 5 for scripts) that we describe below.

 ### Data